Films for Justice Education and Action

 A film series can be a great way to build community, spark engaging discussions, and motivate people to action.

-I recently saw a justice-themed film series with a great title: Conscientious Projector.
-This name comes from All Saints' Episcopal Church, Pasadena, CA.
+How about a film series titled The Conscientious Projector!
+(This name comes from All Saints' Episcopal Church, Pasadena, CA.)

 If you have seen good justice-themed films that others might appreciate, please send the title, a short description of the film, and info on how to get a copy of the film to be added to this webpage.